-The low levels of radiation from monitors aren’t what causes the most problem while pregnant.
+The low levels of radiation from monitors aren’t what cause the most problems while pregnant.
 Especially after the second trimester, hand, finger, and wrist pain can occur, and this can cause some serious pain when typing a lot.
 Be cautious of how you type.
-It helps to type with a soft touch while keeping your wrists straight and hands lower than your elbows.
+It helps to type with a soft touch while keeping your wrists straight and your hands lower than your elbows.

 Overall, no matter where you work, common sense should always be your rule of thumb.
 While these are the most common problems that can occur in the workplace, there are a lot of other obstacles.
 Always stay safe, and take note of your body’s reaction to certain situations.
 You will know when something’s not right, and talking to your doctor will pinpoint exactly what that is.
 And remember: everyone is entitled to a safe working environment, so don’t be afraid to ask for alterations.

 Even on your best days, anxiety is hard to handle in the workplace.
 But now that you’re expecting, it’s no surprise that this stress level doubles.
 Apart from everyday stress and sleeplessness, you may even be taking on more in your work, undertaking more hours or projects to compensate or to prove something.
 Luckily, you’re not alone.
 Here are some steps you can take to avoid or limit these stress factors.